 Covers initiatives that improve outcomes for women and girls where the primary impact areas include and are not limited: Health and Safety; Education; Economic Empowerment; Women in Leadership; and Gender Justice.

 Covers initiatives where the primary impact areas include and are not limited to: Healthcare; Nutrition; Sanitation & Hygiene; and Mental Health.

-In addition to the 4 awards, we invite the public to vote for its favourite, most inspirational project from among the finalists, and decide the one that should be given the platform to scale and reach much-needed communities.
+In addition to the 4 awards, the public has voted for its favourite, most inspirational project from among the finalists, and decided the one that should be given the platform to scale and reach much-needed communities.

 what we're looking for

 Once all applications have been submitted, we will comb them to check they are complete and all our questions have been answered.
 Our AVPN team will review everything and contact your nominated contact if we find anything missing.
 All applications must be fully completed in order to be considered by the judges.

 Strength of Collaboration

 Does the project draw on expertise from a number of sectors and demographic backgrounds?